-ArcGIS Enterprise 10.6 introduces great new features, stability enhancements, and improved functionality throughout the product.
+ArcGIS Enterprise 10.7.1 introduces new features, stability enhancements, and improved functionality throughout the product.

 ArcGIS Enterprise Builder

 You can now specify custom Web Adaptor names for your hosting server and ArcGIS Enterprise portal while configuring new deployments with ArcGIS Enterprise Builder.
 See ArcGIS Enterprise Builder installation steps for more information.

 When performing upgrades with ArcGIS Enterprise Builder, you cannot change existing Web Adaptor names.

 At 10.7, the ArcGIS Notebook Server role is now available to ArcGIS Enterprise customers.
 ArcGIS Notebook Server uses a specialized server framework to host and run ArcGIS Notebooks, giving each notebook user their own server container to isolate their resources.